-Invoke AI agents (Claude, Codex, Gemini, GitHub Copilot, OpenCode, OpenAI-Compatible) in your workflows with structured prompts and response parsing.
+Invoke AI agents (Claude, Codex, Gemini, GitHub Copilot, Mistral Vibe, OpenCode, OpenAI-Compatible) in your workflows with structured prompts and response parsing.

 Overview